Feemagie/website-content/blog/starting-streamer-equipment.md

 ---
-title: Starting Streamer Equipment Made Easy
+title: The Best Streamer Starting Equipment
-subtitle: Great Recommendations Beginner or Advanced Streaming Items
+subtitle: Great Hardware Recommendations for Beginner or Advanced Streamers
-description: What are some good equipment for streamers who are starting out?
-I have excellent recommendations for a webcam, microphone, computer, and more!
+description: Recommendations for the greatest beginner and advanced streaming equipment and assessories.
+From PC, Monitors, Microphones, Webcams, Studio equipment and more.
+Details on the benefits and drawbacks of each item.
 author: Feemagie
 date: 2021-01-28
 thumbnail: https://feemagie.com/images/[category]/[slug]/social-card.webp